tracehound/tracehound/docs/rfc/0002-Argos.md

 **Implementation:**

-> Sentinel MAY observe event loop latency using platform-provided instrumentation primitives.
+> argos MAY observe event loop latency using platform-provided instrumentation primitives.
-> Sentinel MUST NOT depend on specific Node.js API names or versions.
+> argos MUST NOT depend on specific Node.js API names or versions.

 **Constraints:** See [Sampling & Overhead SLA](#sampling--overhead-sla).